mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/ldap/setup-ldap/index.md

 You need certain software configurations and settings before you start this procedure.
 This procedure requires the following items and configurations:

-- Konvoy version 1.4.2 and above [installed](about:blank) and running.
+- Konvoy version 1.4.2 and above [installed](../../../../konvoy/1.5/install) and running.

+- Kommander version 1.0 and above [installed](../../install) and running.

 - An Understanding of your LDAP directory structure, groups and users:
     - Host Field